codepath/android_guides/Polishing-a-UI-Tips-and-Tools.md

 Be sure to pay attention to the following elements of beautiful visual design.
 The devil is in the details.
 Trust that small improvements can make a big difference on the overall experience:

- - **Colors.** Having three colors (One primary, one secondary, and one accent) used consistently through your app.
- - **Typography.** Using the correct sizes for different information to create a consistent visual hierarchy
+"Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away."

+ - **Hierarchy.** Set a clear hierarchy on the screen.
+One thing should clearly be the most important (i.e. larger, more colorful).
+If other things are on the screen, then they should clearly be less important (i.e. less contrast, less space around them).
+A lot of design mistakes can be cleared up by answering "What is the most important thing here?
+What is second and third?"
+ - **Colors.** Start with one color plus light and dark grey.
+Add another color if you want to.
+You could add a third, but more than three colors is usually unnecessary.
+Two-to-six shades of light and dark grey will usually be enough.
+Avoid shades of grey in the middle range.
+ - **Typography.** Establish a clear size hierarchy.
+As a rule of thumb, have three basic sizes: headline, title, and body (regular) size.
+The font-size menus in word processors show certain numbers (18, 36, 64 etc.) because their ratios go well together, so that is a good place to pick from.
  - **Iconography.** Icons should generally be a muted single-color (gray, faded colors) and not be too eye-catching unless they are actions or meant to draw attention.
  - **Spacing.** Make sure you to tighten up spacing of elements.
 Spacing on the top and bottom should be consistent.
 Pay attention to proper spacing between elements as well.
  - **Alignment.** Make sure elements are aligned to a grid.
-In other words, each view should be aligned to surrounding elements (i.e text to middle of image).
+In other words, each view should be aligned to surrounding elements (i.e text to the middle or edge of an image).
+Here is a useful exercise: Pick the left edge of any object in a design.
+Now draw a vertical line from the top to the bottom of the screen, aligned with that edge.
+Now do that for every element on screen, unless it already rests on a line.
+How many lines do you end up with?
+Try to reduce that number by aligning elements to the same vertical lines.
- - **Information.** Having multiple pieces of text that are all near each other in an item that are exactly the same size, color and style is usually not a good practice.
+ - **Information.** Present only the information that is necessary in a given moment.
+Having multiple pieces of text that are all near each other, or several items that are exactly the same size color and style, is usually not a good practice.
  - **Tabs.** Tabs should be a consistent with the background color of the Toolbar above them.

 ## Links and Resources